 Mass Effect: Andromeda story

-You play as one of the Ryders, a brother and sister who are on one of these intergalactic arks, along with their father, Alec Ryder, the leader of the human ark.
+You’re one of the Ryders, a brother and sister who live on one of these intergalactic arks, along with your father, Alec Ryder, the leader of the human ark.
 These leaders, called Pathfinders, are responsible for the people aboard their ship.
-After waking from cryosleep, something transpires and you end up taking the Pathfinder title, becoming responsible for the thousands of lives aboard your ark.
-Of course, the ark carrying the humans, the Hyperion, arrives in the wrong drop point, far from your forward command centre, the Nexus, and cut off from contact with both it and the other arks.
+After waking from cryosleep, something spoilery transpires and you end up taking the Pathfinder title, becoming responsible for the thousands of lives aboard your ark.
+Of course, the ark carrying the humans, the Hyperion, arrives at the wrong drop point, far from your forward command centre, the Nexus, and cut off from contact with both it and the other arks.

-Where the adventure takes Ryder from there is unknown.
-We do know who they’ll be fighting, though: the main enemies are a race called the Kett.
-A more humanoid styled race than the monstrous Reapers (giant sentient spaceship lobsters are so last decade), they no doubt have something equally terrifying in their planning books.
+The rest is up to you, but first is a fight witha race called the Kett.
+A more humanoid styled race than the monstrous Reapers (giant sentient spaceship lobsters are so last decade), they clearly have something equally terrifying planned.
 They’re naturally armoured, but thanks to strong art design you should easily be able to identify their weaker, fleshy spots when lining up a shot.

 Mass Effect: Andromeda universe

 Andromeda is a clean break for the Mass Effect series.
-Whilst in the same universe as the original trilogy, this is not a story about Commander Shepard or the Reapers.
-The setting for Mass Effect: Andromeda is a completely different area of space than we’ve explored before - the Helios Cluster – which is “really big” and much larger than the previous games.
+Whilst it’s set in the same universe as the original trilogy, this is not a story about Commander Shepard or the Reapers.
+The setting for Mass Effect: Andromeda is a completely different area of space – the Helios Cluster – which is much larger than the previous games in the series.

-The Mako is making a big comeback in Andromeda.
-It was universally hated by players of Mass Effect 1, but the new Nomad rover is promised to be a big improvement.
-The Need For Speed team advised on its creation, so expect it to go like a bullet.
+The Mako also makes a big comeback in Andromeda as the Nomad.
+It was universally hated by Mass Effect 1 players, but the new Nomad rover is a big improvement.
+The Need For Speed team advised on its creation, and it goes like a bullet.
 It’s also critical to your survival; it can travel through planets with hostile ground, like sulfur pools and magma.

-The Nomad will be stowed away on the Tempest, your home-base ship.
-It’s a lot smaller than the Normandy due to it being a scout rather than a warship, but will still house your crew and take you where you need to go.
-As you travel through space the view through the windows will change and reflect your location.
-The crew will move around too; none of that endless standing and doing calibrations nonsense.
+The Nomad is stowed away on the Tempest, your base ship.
+It’s smaller than the Normandy as a scout rather than a warship, but it still houses your crew and takes you wherever you need.
+As you travel through space the view through the windows changes to reflect your location.
+The crew moves around, too; none of that endless standing doing calibrations nonsense.
 Check out the video below for a tour of the Tempest, courtesy of your new salarian pilot, Kallo Jath.

-As you can see, your new ship is slick, quick and stealthy.
-Facilities include a research lab, where you'll bring back minerals and technology for analysis; an armory, where you can upgrade and equip weapons; a conference room, where you will get plot exposition; and the usual starship amenities such as engineering, sick bay, cargo bay, crew quarters, a galley and the bridge.
-And then there’s your personal quarters, where you'll be doing at least some of your banging.
+As you can see, your ship is slick, quick, and stealthy.
+Facilities include a research lab, where you bring back minerals and technology for analysis; an armory, where you upgrade and equip weapons; a conference room, where you get plot exposition; and the usual starship amenities such as engineering, sick bay, cargo bay, crew quarters, a galley, and the bridge.
+Then there’s your personal quarters, where you do at least some of your banging.

-Andromeda’s planets will vary not just by obvious qualities like flora, fauna and climate, but also by their role in the narrative and the type of gameplay that goes down there.
-Some will be more violent and action-focused, while others will feature more exploration and lore.
+Andromeda’s planets vary not just by obvious qualities like flora, fauna and climate, but also by their role in the narrative and gameplay that goes down there.
+Some are more violent and action-focused, while others feature more exploration and lore.
 Planetary zones may be bigger or smaller depending on whether you’re intended to explore them on foot or in the Nomad.

 Mass Effect: Andromeda characters

-We know that familiar faces are not likely to turn up in Mass Effect: Andromeda, which means we get to be introduced to a whole host of new cast members.
-The first will, naturally, be our main character.
-You play as either Scott or Sara Ryder (above), the children of Alec Ryder, the human ark’s Pathfinder.
-They are in their mid-20s.
-You can change your first name, but if you keep the default, NPCs will occasionally refer to you as Scott or Sara in voiced dialogue.
-This is Scott Ryder:
+Mass Effect: Andromeda introduces a whole host of new cast members to the series.
+The first is our main character: you play as either Scott (below) or Sara Ryder (above), the children of Alec Ryder, the human ark’s Pathfinder.
+You can change your first name, but if you keep the default, NPCs occasionally refer to you as Scott or Sara in voiced dialogue.

-If you'd like to meet the voice actors for the Ryder twins, BioWare put out a video in which they discuss their characters and bicker like a real-life brother and sister.
+Meet the voice actors for the Ryder twins: BioWare put out a video in which they discuss their characters and bicker like a real-life brother and sister.

 Mass Effect: Andromeda combat

-We got our first glimpse of the jetpack in the video above, which shows it in a more sedate setting.
-As seen in the footage, the pack is enough to boost jump onto the top of buildings, providing a new angle for planet exploration, or a new escape route in the middle of combat.
+See the jetpack in action in the video above, which shows it in a more sedate setting.
+The pack is enough to boost jump onto the top of buildings, providing a new angle for planet exploration, or a new escape route in the middle of combat.

-Cover has been overhauled too - now it's a dynamic and Ryder will take cover as you move near it, rather than sticking to it rigidly.
-BioWare want to switch up the pace of combat encouraging players to move around the battlefield, rather than hunkering down.
+Cover is dynamic and Ryder takes cover as you move near it, rather than sticking to it rigidly.
+BioWare want to switch the pace of combat to encourage players to move around the battlefield.

 Mass Effect: Andromeda side quests

 The numerous planets in the Helios Cluster need to be explored to find all their secrets.
-When landing on the surface you’ll need to discover the Drop Zone in order to unlock fast travel, and optional boss fights and enemy bases can be found if you look hard enough.
-As you tame each planet, your presence there will be reflected in an outpost for your colonists.
-It's not totally clear how this will work, but don't expect a Fallout-style modular construction system.
-Our guess: outposts will be created, and possibly expand, in a fixed way as you complete quests.
+When landing on the surface you’ll need to discover the Drop Zone in order to unlock fast travel, and optional boss fights and enemy bases can be found.
+As you tame each planet, your presence there transforms them into viable outposts for your colonists.

 Mass Effect: Andromeda loyalty missions

 Loyalty missions were one of the best things about Mass Effect 2 – optional side quests that flesh out the cast.
-Unfortunately, these were dropped in Mass Effect 3 due to time constraints, but luckily they're back for Andromeda.
+Unfortunately, these were dropped in Mass Effect 3 due to time constraints, but luckily they return in Andromeda.

-As ever, it'll be up to you if you want to tackle them in Andromeda, with the big incentive being a chance to get to know your (hopefully) interesting squadmates a bit better.
+It’s up to you if you want to tackle them in Andromeda, at least you can get to know your squadmates better.

 Mass Effect: Andromeda multiplayer

-Mass Effect 3’s co-operative multiplayer will be returning in Andromeda, as confirmed by Wynn in a comment on Twitter.
-Mass Effect 3’s multiplayer was rather well received, tasking groups of players with holding off against waves of enemies.
+Mass Effect 3’s co-operative multiplayer appears in Andromeda; as Mass Effect 3’s multiplayer was rather well received, it tasks groups of players with holding off against waves of enemies.

-For Andromeda, each player will take on the role of a soldier in a group called Apex Force.
-A class-based system, with different loadouts and abilities, will allow you to select the right soldier for the job.
-The classes are grouped, and playing with them earns ‘Prestige XP’ for that specific group.
-“Let's say you play these tanky characters - it could be three different ones - you earn enough prestige XP to level up.
-Now you get a health benefit to all of your characters, not just the ones of that type,” explained lead designer Ian Frazier.
+In Andromeda, each player is a soldier in a group called Apex Force.
+A class-based system, with different loadouts and abilities, allows you to select the right soldier for the job.
+The classes are grouped, and playing with them earns ‘Prestige XP’.

-That’s all we know of Mass Effect: Andromeda's brave new frontier.
-What are you hoping to find in the Helios Cluster?
+That’s everything you need to know about Mass Effect: Andromeda.
+Did you enjoy your trip in the Helios Cluster?
 Let us know in the comments.